Amazon Prime Day 2020 is always a good place to look for deals. So when is it, and what’s coming? Here’s what we know so far…

 Whether you’re an Amazon fan or not, there’s no denying that there are good deals to be had.

-For me, this is like Christmas.
-There are deals everywhere on one of my favourite websites.
-Not all of them are good deals of course, but if there’s something you need, this might be a good time.
-Here are the full details:
+Not all of them are good deals of course, but if there’s something you need, this might be a good time to buy.

 What is Amazon Prime Day?

-Alongside this, you’ll also find ‘lightening deals’ happening every 15 minutes.
-This is usually random products at a discounted price – but only for a short time.
+Alongside this, you’ll also find ‘lightning deals’ happening every 15 minutes.
+This usually consists of random products at a discounted price – but only for a short time.

-Usually the lightening deals are nothing to shout about, but the Amazon branded products are usually the cheapest they’ve found all year on Amazon Prime Day.
+Usually the lightning deals are nothing to shout about, but the Amazon branded products are usually the cheapest they’ve been all year on Amazon Prime Day.

 Related: How to split the cost of Prime with a family member or friend

 When is Amazon Prime Day 2020?

 The 48 hours of Amazon Prime Day has been held on a Monday/Tuesday for the past few years, but in 2020, they’re switching things up

 Amazon Prime Day 2020 will be held on Tuesday 13th October and Wednesday 14th October.